 - Encourage your most loyal clients to ‘Follow’ you on Google Maps

-- Use the message feature for customers to contact you for reservation or quotes
+- Use the message feature for customers to contact you for reservations or quotes

 - Use search Insights, to learn things like: